vodolaz095/express-view-cache/README.md

 It works from the box if you ran you app at heroku hosting with [Memcachier](https://addons.heroku.com/memcachier) addon installed.
 Also it works with locally installed Memcached instances - see [https://devcenter.heroku.com/articles/memcachier#node-js](https://devcenter.heroku.com/articles/memcachier#node-js) for details.
-If you want to use your private Memcache instance, you can set the process inviroment variables
+If you want to use your private Memcache instance, you can set the process inviroment variables like this

+    export MEMCACHIER_SERVERS="localhost:11211"
+    export MEMCACHIER_USERNAME=""
+    export MEMCACHIER_PASSWORD=""
+And set the memcache protocol to binary, i.e. run the memcached like this

+    $ memcached -v -B binary

 The parameter of `type` is for setting response type for returned content  - see [http://expressjs.com/api.html#res.type](http://expressjs.com/api.html#res.type) for details.